roop/citron/docs/api/CitronParser.md

 ### `maxStackSize: Int?`

-If this is set to a non-nil integer, the stack is not allowed to grow beyond that size.
-If an input requires the stack to grow above that, it would cause a [`StackOverflowError`] to be thrown.
+If this is `nil` (the default), there is no restriction on how many entries the parser stack can have.

-This is `nil` by default.
+If this is `non-nil`, this specifies the maximum number of entries that the parser's stack can be allowed to hold.
+If an input requires the stack to grow above that, it would cause a [`StackOverflowError`] to be thrown, and parsing shall be aborted.

 ### `maxAttainedStackSize: Int`

-This can be queried at the end of the parse to see the maximum size that the stack has grown during the parse.
+This can be queried at the end of the parse to see the maximum number of entries that the stack ever held during the parse.

 We can, for example, observe the effect of left-recursive vs right-recursive rules on how the stack grows.